Azure/azure-sdk-for-net/Documentation/code-generation-instructions.md

 To generate the `SdkInfo*.cs` file, please run the `generate.ps1` script

 ## Code generation artifacts
-If code is generated using `generate.ps1`, information related to the code generation gets logged in a `.txt` file under `src\SDKs\_metadata` eg.: [here](https://github.com/Azure/azure-sdk-for-net/blob/psSdkJson6/src/SDKs/_metadata/compute_resource-manager.txt)
+If code is generated using `generate.ps1`, information related to the code generation gets logged in a `.txt` file under `sdk\_metadata` eg.: [here](https://github.com/Azure/azure-sdk-for-net/blob/psSdkJson6/src/SDKs/_metadata/compute_resource-manager.txt)

 Please check the branch and fork of the REST spec for which the code was generated, this must always be `Azure` and `master` respectively for a PR to be valid.
 Code generated using specifications not checked in the Azure master branch will not be merged.